NATIONAL ROUTES

 This route did not appear in the original plan and was signed in 1974.

-This route was fully signed in 1974 and proclaimed a National Highway in the same year.
-2002 saw it replaced by the A2 designation.
+This route was fully signed in 1974 and converted to a National Highway Route in 1979.
+In 2002 it was replaced by the A2 designation.

 This route was only fully signed in 1997 when a disagreement between QLD and NSW over the route alignment was resolved.
-It is currently being replaced by the A7 designation in QLD.
+It was replaced by the A7 designation in QLD in 2007 but still remains in NSW.

 This route was fully signed in 1973, forming part of the main route from Sydney to Perth.
 In 1998/99 it was replaced by the B56 designation.